-- (i) The number of Serious Offenders increased from 774 to 790 (an increase of 2%).
-In 2014 Serious Offenders represented 7.5% of the total inmate population. - (ii) There were 32 Serious Offenders the subject of Parole Orders made by the State Parole Authority.
-The Council recommended the consideration of the release on parole in all 32 of these cases.
-In 2014 the Council provided 133 reports to the State Parole Authority containing advice in respect of Serious Offenders eligible to be considered by the Authority for release on parole. - (iii) The Council held 23 meetings and made 1447 recommendations to the Commissioner in respect of Serious Offenders.
-The Commissioner (or his delegate) approved 1345 of these recommendations. - (iv) The Council held three meetings reviewing the status of 78 Extreme High Risk Restricted, Extreme High Security and High Security inmates and as a result made 503 recommendations to the Commissioner.
-The Commissioner (or his delegate) approved 501 of these recommendations. - (v) Assessment Committees constituted by members of the Council spent 32 days at correctional centres and carried out 375 interviews with Serious Offenders. - (vi) There were 61 applications received from Inmates seeking reviews of segregation or protective custody directions.
-Hearings were held in respect of 10 of those applications, all were confirmed by the Council, 5 with a variation to the order.
-Five applications were withdrawn by the inmate and 42 directions revoked by the General Managers/Area Manager of the correctional centres, prior to the hearing.
-Four applications did not proceed for other reasons. - (vii) There were 53 inmates (out of a total of 90 applications received) the subject of recommendations by Council to have their escape-risk classification removed.
-The Commissioner (or his delegate) approved 47 of these recommendations. - (viii) There were 72 applications from Public Interest inmates (out of a total of 102 applications received) the subject of recommendations by Council to be approved for unescorted external pre-release leave program participation.
-The Commissioner (or his delegate) approved 58 of these recommendations. - (ix) The Council did not receive any requests for reports from the Supreme Court of NSW in respect of Serious Offenders applying to the Court to re-determine their Life sentence.
+- (i) The number of Serious Offenders increased from 790 to 819 (an increase of 3.67%).
+In 2015 Serious Offenders represented 6.69% of the total inmate population. - (ii) The Council held 24 meetings and made 1564 recommendations to the Commissioner in respect of Serious Offenders.
+The Commissioner (or his delegate) approved 1418 of these recommendations and a further 21 recommendations were approved with variations. - (iii) There were 13 Serious Offenders the subject of Parole Orders made by the State Parole Authority.
+The Council recommended the consideration of the release on parole in all 13 cases.
+In 2015 the Council provided 118 reports to the State Parole Authority containing advice in respect of Serious Offenders eligible to be considered by the Authority for release on parole. - (iv) There were 2 Serious Offenders serving a Federal Sentence, the subject of Parole Orders made by the Commonwealth Attorney General.
+In 2015 the Council provided 9 reports to the Commonwealth Attorney General on the custodial history on the serious offenders being considered for release on parole. - (v) The Council held three meetings reviewing the status of 84 Extreme High Risk Restricted, Extreme High Security and High Security inmates and as a result made 306 recommendations to the Commissioner.
+The Commissioner (or his delegate) approved 299 of these recommendations. - (vi) Assessment Committees constituted by members of the Council spent 38 days at correctional centres or via audio-visual link carrying out 401 interviews with Serious Offenders. - (vii) There were 41 applications received from Inmates seeking reviews of segregation or protective custody directions.
+Hearings were held in respect of 9 of those applications, all were confirmed by the Council.
+Four applications were withdrawn by the inmate and 26 directions revoked by the General Managers of the correctional centres, prior to the hearing.
+Two applications did not proceed for other reasons. - (viii) There were 67 inmates (out of a total of 99 applications received) the subject of recommendations by Council to have their escape-risk classification removed.
+The Commissioner (or his delegate) approved 57 of these recommendations. - (ix) There were 73 applications from Public Interest inmates (out of a total of 120 applications received) the subject of recommendations by Council to be approved for unescorted external pre-release leave program participation.
+The Commissioner (or his delegate) approved 45 of these recommendations.
+A further 6 applications were approved by the Commissioner with variations to the Council's recommendations. - (x) The Council received one request from the Supreme Court of NSW for a report in respect of a Serious Offender applying to the Court to redetermine their Life Sentence.